LiquidityC/flat/README.md

 ## Contributing
-If you have some feature idea that you'd like to see added to flat you are most welcome to fork the project and create a pull request with your idea in code form or create an issue and I'll have a lookt at it.
-At the moment of writing I'm working on a good old C game project and flat isn't getting the frequent updates that one might expect.
+If you have some feature idea that you'd like to see added to flat you are most welcome to fork the project and create a pull request with your idea in code form or create an issue and I'll have a look at it.

+At the moment of writing (2018-02-20) I'm working on a good old C game project and flat isn't getting the frequent updates that one might expect.
 But I love to code so I don't mind some ideas thrown into the mix.
+The project isn't dead is the point I want to make by this.

 ## Examples
 - [Willin](https://github.com/liquidityc/willin) (Demo project)
-- [JustDontDie](https://github.com/liquidityc/justdontdie) (My hobby project, utilizes flat)
+- [JustDontDie](https://github.com/liquidityc/justdontdie) (My hobby project/flat testbed)

 ## Documentation
 [API](http://liquidityc.github.io/flat)